startupjs/startupjs/packages/startupjs/README.md

 ### `beforeStart`

-Use this hook to execute code before starting the Express server
+Use this hook to execute code before starting the Express server.

-**Note:** You should pass props and receive it as an argument in the server field of createPlugin
+**Note:** You should pass props and receive it as an argument in the server field of createPlugin.

 ```js
   beforeStart: (expressApp) => {